GMDBrandon/GMDBEngine/README.md

 If you want the latest ideas for the engine, check this document: https://docs.google.com/document/d/13aQgEpvUhht4RBoQSPCdkNBqkokTPNTaEfTiecFeuZc/edit?usp=sharing

-I'm currently accepting any commitions through this form here, if you want to apply to work on the engine:
+I'm currently accepting any commitions through this form here, if you want to apply to work on the engine: no link yet lol

 <h2>Current Jobs Available/Taken:</h2>